rodu/protect-static/README.md

-  -s, --sourceFolder <path>         folder containing assets to protect -d, --destFolder <path>           folder where the protected assets will be -e, --encryptExtensions <string>  comma separated list of file extensions to encrypt -h, --help                        display help for command
+  -s, --sourceFolder <path>         folder containing assets to protect -d, --destFolder <path>           folder where the protected assets will be -e, --encryptExtensions <string>  comma separated list of file extensions to encrypt -y, --skipPrompt                  assumes yes answer for any prompt -h, --help                        display help for command
 ```